mysensors/NodeManager/README.md

     // [14] manually turn the power off void powerOff();
 #endif
 	// [24] Set the way the timer used for reporting to the gateway should operate.
-It can be either TIME_INTERVAL (e.g. report every X seconds with the amount of time set with setReportTimerValue()), IMMEDIATELY (e.g. report at every cycle, useful for sensors like actuators which should report as soon as the value has changed), DO_NOT_REPORT (e.g. never report, useful for when there is no need to report, like a Display) and when FEATURE_TIME is ON, EVERY_MINUTE/EVERY_HOUR/EVERY_DAY (e.g. to report the value set in the previous timeframe, useful for sensors reporting an accumulated value linked to a timeframe at regular intervals), AT_MINUTE/AT_HOUR/AT_DAY (e.g. report at a given minute/hour/day, useful if the measure is expected at a specified time, set with setReportTimerValue()) void setReportTimerMode(timer_mode value);
+It can be either TIME_INTERVAL (e.g. report every X seconds with the amount of time set with setReportTimerValue()), IMMEDIATELY (e.g. report at every cycle, useful for sensors like actuators which should report as soon as the value has changed), DO_NOT_REPORT (e.g. never report, useful for when there is no need to report, like a Display) and when NODEMANAGER_TIME is ON, EVERY_MINUTE/EVERY_HOUR/EVERY_DAY (e.g. to report the value set in the previous timeframe, useful for sensors reporting an accumulated value linked to a timeframe at regular intervals), AT_MINUTE/AT_HOUR/AT_DAY (e.g. report at a given minute/hour/day, useful if the measure is expected at a specified time, set with setReportTimerValue()) void setReportTimerMode(timer_mode value);
 	// [25] Set the value for the reporting timer's mode which has been set with setReportTimerMode() void setReportTimerValue(int value);